madcampos/Soulbound/README.md

 ## Todo

 + Complete fields from sheet
-+ Make functions clear and more reusable
++ Make functions clear and more reusable (documentation using JSDoc)
 + Read/Write .json file with character
-+ Create new css
++ Refactor CSS
++ Make responsive data based on form rules and states changes